Rat Care

 What is a good rat cage accessory kit?

 A good kit should include pieces that do different jobs.
-The Fairy Mushroom Rat Cage Accessory Kit is the clearest Ripleys Nest starter route because it combines a hide, shelves, foraging cups, and fittings.
+The Fairy Mushroom Rat Cage Accessory Kit is the clearest Ripleys Nest starter choice because it combines a hide, shelves, foraging cups, and fittings.

 I searched for a rat bed or rat hide.
 Where should I start?